Graptolite: Stratigraphy

 Graptolite fossils have predictable preservation, widespread distribution, and gradual change over a geologic time scale.
 This allows them to be used to date strata of rocks throughout the world.
 They are important index fossils for dating Palaeozoic rocks as they evolved rapidly with time and formed many different distinctive species.
 Geologists can divide the rocks of the Ordovician and Silurian periods into graptolite biozones; these are generally less than one million years in duration.
 A worldwide ice age at the end of the Ordovician eliminated most graptolites except the neograptines.
 Diversification from the neograptines that survived the Ordovician glaciation began around 2 million years later.

 The Great Ordovician Biodiversification Event (GOBE) influenced changes in the morphology of the colonies and thecae, giving rise to new groups like the planktic Graptoloidea.
 Later, some of the greatest extinctions that affected the group were the Hirnantian in the Ordovician and the Lundgreni in the Silurian, where graptolite populations were dramatically reduced (see also Lilliput effect).

+Graptolite diversity was greatly reduced during the Sedgwickii Event in the Aeronian.
+This event has been attested in locations such as today's Canada, Libya as well as in La Chilca Formation of Argentina (then part of Gondwana).